oroinc/documentation/user_guide/sales_processes_workflow.rst

 2. Develop an opportunity as new information appears (e.g. new agreements are reached or plans are approved), if applicable.

-3. Any opportunity (whether it was developed or not) may be closed, either as won or as lost, subject to the deal outcomes.
+3. Any opportunity (whether it was developed or not) may be closed, either as won or lost, subject to the deal outcomes.

 4. Any disqualified lead may be reactivated, which means a new lead will be created.
 A follow-up note can also be